Thierry61/node-summary/README.md

 ## Development

 Adapt .env file at the root:
+  - set REVALIDATE to the desired refresh rate value (in seconds)
+  - set BITCOIND_HOST to your bitcoin RPC host (including the scheme)
+  - set BITCOIND_PORT to your bitcoin RPC port
+  - use one of 3 authentication methods:
-  - redefine BITCOIND_COOKIE_PATH to point to your bitcoin node `.cookie` file
+    - define BITCOIND_COOKIE_PATH to point to your bitcoin node `.cookie` file (when server is run directly on the same machine as the node)
+    - set BITCOIND_USERNAME and BITCOIND_PASSWORD environment variables
-  - alternatively set BITCOIND_USERNAME and BITCOIND_PASSWORD environment variables instead of BITCOIND_COOKIE_PATH
+    - don't set any of BITCOIND_COOKIE_PATH, BITCOIND_USERNAME and BITCOIND_PASSWORD environment variables for an unauthenticated server (like https://bitcoin-mainnet-archive.allthatnode.com:443 for example)
-  - set BITCOIND_PORT to your bitcoin RPC port.

 Install the dependencies:
 ```bash